Acknowledgement of Country

 Stoneware vessels, heavy-reduction fired, Shino glazes, H32 × D10 cm each.

-Shaped through a thoughtful exploration of process, these vessels mark a continuing evolution in my approach to layered Shino surfaces.
-Subtle shifts in tone and texture emerge through sustained engagement with form, firing, and the possibilities revealed in reduction.
+Shaped through a thoughtful exploration of process, these vessels reflect an evolving engagement with layered Shino surfaces.
+Shifts in tone and texture arise through sustained attention to form and firing, where heavy reduction introduces elements of unpredictability into the final outcome.

 Brunswick Street Gallery